everymind/everymind.github.io/index.md

 excerpt: "Getting more brains involved in the study of brains. "
 feature_row:
   - image_path: assets/images/Brighton_thumbnail.png
-    alt: "Comparative Neuroscience at the Brighton Sea Life Center"
+    alt: "Neuroscience in the wild at Sea Life Brighton!"
-    title: "Surprise!
-Intelligence"
+    title: "Surprising Minds"
-    excerpt: "This summer we will be running a human psychophysics experiment as part of an exhibit at the Brighton Sea Life Center about comparative neuroscience research.
-You can contribute to this project both at the Sea Life Center or online!"
+    excerpt: "This summer, we will be prototyping a new way to ask scientific questions about behaviour and the mind with an interactive science exhibit at Sea Life Brighton!"
-    url: /projects/surprise-intelligence/
+    url: /projects/surprising-minds/
     btn_label: "Learn More"
     btn_class: "btn--inverse"
 ---